nicoleolv/coe332-sp24/homework03/README.md

 # Meteorite Landings Data Analysis

 ## Purpose
 This repository contains 2 main scripts and 2 testing scripts that are used to analyze meteorite landings data, as well as a Dockerfile used to build an image.
-The goal is to parse data from a CSV file and print out a few informative statistics, including the amount of meteorites that landed on given years, the comparison of masses by an input from the user, and the ability to gather which meteorite landed closest to a point (in this case I used the UT Tower coordinates).
-Overall, this project was used to learn how to parse data from a CSV file (and dealing with big data sets), unit testing, the use of `pytest`, and learn the whole process of building a Docker image.
+The goal is to parse data from a CSV file and print out a few informative statistics, including the amount of meteorites that landed on given years, the comparison of masses to 100g, and the ability to gather which meteorite landed closest to a point (in this case I used the UT Tower coordinates).
+Overall, this project was used to learn how to parse data from a CSV file (and dealing with big data sets), unit testing, the use of `pytest`, and the whole process of building a Docker image.

 ## Description of Scripts
 * `gcd_algorithm.py`: Script that calculates the distance between two points using the greater circle distance formula.